BrakeTester

 A calibration feature is also provided so you can calibrate the accelerometers in your device and check the accuracy of the accelerometers.
-A full calibration is recommended at least every 12 months.
+A full calibration is suggested at least every 12 months.
 This will ensure your device is working correctly and performing within acceptable limits.
 The current calibration status is recored alongside each test and displayed in any result documents.

-The app will require activation before it can be used.
+The app will require an activation code to be entered before it can be used.
 This is a simple process and uses the activation code you were supplied with when you registered your details..
 From within the app, browse to the Admin page and select Licensing.
 This will display a page from where you can either enter the activation code manually or and far more easily use the QR code button to launch the QR code scanner.
 The QR code on your purchase receipt can then be scanned and will be entered into the relevant box.
 When the code has been entered, press the Check button.
 This will contact the BrakeTest licensing server and confirm that the app is ready for performing brake tests.

 Drive to the area where the test is to be performed and start the app.
 This launches the start screen, from where you can launch a test.
 When starting a test, a data page is displayed to allow you to enter details about the test such as vehicle registration or ID, the tester’s name and a test ID.
 When the test page itself is launched after the data is entered, the app performs an internal self-check and automatically levels the device to the gradient at that location.
 If there is a problem with the internal calibration or battery level, the app will warn you accordingly and you will not be able to perform any tests until those errors are rectified.